GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 # 🌐❌ What if..?
-- Are you getting the error below while running A1?
+- ... you are getting the error below while running A1:
--

 --2025-04-28 10:48:32--  https://ulukag01.dmz.hpc.mssm.edu/data_rna/raw/sample_metadata/

 Connecting to 172.28.7.1:3128... connected.